Rocky River Regional Wastewater Treatment Plant

 Operational and maintenance activities of the department include:

-• Pump stations: Bi-weekly inspections, operational and maintenance modifications, scheduled preventive maintenance and repairs.
+• Pump Stations: Regular inspections, operational and maintenance modifications, scheduled preventive maintenance and repairs.

-• Interceptor sewers: Physical and visual inspections of the system, manhole rehabilitation, associated right-of-way maintenance, various flow monitoring, wastewater quality testing, and rainfall recording.
+• Interceptor Sewers: Physical and visual inspections of the system, manhole rehabilitation, associated right-of-way maintenance, and various flow monitoring.

 Industrial Pretreatment